-Abdul Kalam is a former Indian President.
+Abdul Kalam is the former President of India.
 He is given the title of ‘Missile Man of India’.
-A national hero, APJ Abdul Kalam became the 11th President of India in 2002.
+A national hero, APJ Abdul Kalam became the 11th President of India in the year 2002.

 Complete Name: Avul Pakir Jainulabdeen Abdul Kalam